 At a point in time, I wasn’t any more satisfied with the service and was anxious about a few other things as well.
 But the main part where I got stuck is not knowing how to uninstall it from my Android phone.
 Since it’s pre-build application added along with other mainstream Google Apps, there is no option to uninstall even from Google PlayStore.

 So, if you are new to this platform and want to replace Google Chrome with some other browser, this article will guide you step-by-step.
-We can uninstall the chrome without rooting our Android phone.
+We can perhaps disable chrome without having to uninstall it.

 In the end, I will also be covering some other browsers that you might love to check out for your smartphone.

 The browser is very well-known for its fast and efficient performance.
 Additionally, Google Chrome offers everything a user could seek from a web browser.
 It includes proper settings synchronization, web standards support, incognito mode, and so on.
 Moreover, over the past couple of years, there were no security vulnerabilities exploited against Chrome.

 Then what makes us think about uninstalling the program?

 Well, regardless of being a decent web browser, here are some of the possible reasons why you and even I may want to try something different.

 - The first and most common reason might be users no longer wanting to stick to the same service where privacy is a major concern.
 Though there are privacy settings in place which is good.
 But, every interaction within the browser is recorded and stored on the Google server.